 At the end of our play time we sing our ‘tidy up’ song and the children tidy up their games, putting everything away ready for the next day.
 All the children help set up the snack table and once the room is tidy we sit together in a circle.
 Tidy up time in the kindergarten involves responsibility, teamwork and logic.
 The most obvious benefit of tidy up time for children is the joy and sense of accomplishment that comes from completing a task.

-Circle time is a time of the day when we sing songs together, recite, use movement and gesture to illustrate songs, and do finger plays.
+Story time is a moment to come together to sing songs together, recite, use movement and gesture to illustrate songs, and do finger plays.
 Those four elements are pulled together into a seasonal or story based theme.
 Children engage through imitation of the teacher and they learn the songs by heart through repetition.
-Circle time provides a social experience in which children develop an awareness of being an individual within a community.